fallen-icarus/cardano-loans/README.md

 All three of these phases are expanded upon in the [Specification Section](#specification) below

-##### Distinguishing features specific to Cardano-loans:
+##### Distinguishing features specific to Cardano-Loans:

-1. **On-Chain Credit History** - the status/conditions of current & past loans associated with a borrower's address are easily queryable by prospective lenders and third-party data miners.
+1. **On-Chain Credit History** - the status/conditions of current & past loans associated with a borrower's stake pubkey are easily queryable by prospective lenders and third-party data miners.
 2. **Trustless Negotiations** - all loan conditions are negotiated in a fully p2p fashion - interest rates, collateral (token type(s) and relative prices), and length of the loan - all are negotiable parameters.
 Multiple tokens can be used as collateral, even NFTs.
 Over/under collateralization is implied by the relative prices in the lender's offer, which is impacted by the borrower's credit history.
 3. **Partial Repayments** - borrowers can repay loans incrementally and withdraw collateral in proportion to the repayment.
 If an outstanding balance remains at expiry, the lender may withdraw the remaining collateral.
 4. **No Auto-liquidation** - All loan terms (including relative token prices) are agreed upon explicitly by both parties, so "margin" is constant throughout the length of the loan, and does *not* change with global price movements.